-Guided tours of demonstration sites in Climate-Smart Villages (CSVs) help to improve the knowledge of small farmers and enable them to understand climate-smart practices appropriate for their situations.
+Guided tours to demonstration sites in Climate-Smart Villages (CSVs) help improve the knowledge of small farmers and enable them to understand climate-smart practices appropriate for their situations.

 To ensure a better future for agriculture and food security, the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) seeks to build the capacity of individuals, especially farmers, in order to enable them to cope with the threats of food insecurity due to climate change.